If your actions inspire others to dream more, learn more, do more and become more, you are a leader!

 A Brief History of Leadership

-Historical Leaders:
+Evolution of Leadership- Historical Leaders:

 - Political: Around 1790 B.C., Babylonian ruler Hammurabi created the codified laws, which unified his empire in what was seen as a fair order as all people were subject to the same rules.

 - Military: Sun Tzu was a military general in China from 500 B.C.
-He wrote the Art of War, and although he was a great military leader, his book is actually about how to not use armies except as a last resort, focusing more on wise political policies and strategies to prevent war.
+He wrote The Art of War, and although he was a great military leader, his book is actually about how to not use armies except as a last resort, focusing more on wise political policies and strategies to prevent war.

 - Religious: It may be said that religious leaders have had the greatest impact on their societies, with results that last for centuries.

-Modern Leaders:
+Evolution of Leadership- Modern Leaders:

 The Industrial Revolution also increased the number of Scientific Leaders, as scientists now had easy access to a wide range of new materials for their work.
 Psychiatry and Psychology came into prominence with studies on the workplace, in regards to improving productivity and the effect on the workforce.